-Implementation Target Date: 31st July 2018 January 2019 revised target date February 2019 revised date October 2019
+Implementation Target Date: 31st July 2018 January 2019 revised target date February 2019 revised date October 2019 Expected date of completion within the 1st quarter of 2020

-Person Responsible: D/Supt Jonny Starbuck Initial Management Response: January 2017
+Person Responsible: D/Supt Jonny Starbuck

+Initial Management Response: January 2017

 As per comments above, the Track My Crime system is designed to signpost victims to more information.
 The initial communication that is sent to victims should include direction to the Force website where the information is stored.
 Once the implication of Track my Crime are known this will be reviewed.